avsm/perscon.net/overview/index.md

 challenges starts from a single very simple premise:

 <h4>
-  Individuals should be able to control access to and use of their data
+  Individuals require control over access to and use of their data
 </h4>

 <img class="alignleft picture" src="/graffle/stage1.png" alt="Privacy is paramount" />